Methembe7/Flixster/README.md

 The following **optional** features are implemented:

-* [x] Views are responsive for both landscape/portrait mode.
+* [x] User can use responsive views for both landscape/portrait mode.

-* [x] Improve the user interface through styling and coloring
+* [x] User can view improved user interface through styling and coloring.

 ## Video Walkthrough